Karkaa Kasadara: Plot

 The film begins with Rahul coming from the United States to India to see his grandparents for the first time.
 He helps a girl who was going to commit suicide due to her upcoming marriage.
 He also falls in love with Anjali.

 Production

 The film marked the debut of Vikranth (previously a child actor) in a grown role, and the debut of Lakshmi Rai, later known as Raai Laxmi.

 Soundtrack

-Prayog, who earlier composed for Kannada films, made his debut in Tamil with this film.
+Stephen Prayog, who earlier composed for Kannada films, made his debut in Tamil with this film.
 All the songs were written by R. V. Udayakumar.